GREAT LEARNERS MAT TRUSTEES

 Executive Director, Great Learners Trust

 Rozalyn has worked in education as a teacher and an adviser in London, Devon and Buckinghamshire.
-She has been a Head Teacher since 2003.
-Under her leadership Great Missenden has been graded Outstanding in every category since 2006.
+She has been a Head Teacher since 2003, and became Director of the Trust in 2017.
+Under her leadership Great Missenden was graded Outstanding in every category from 2006 to 2017.
 Great Missenden became a National Support School in 2016 and Rozalyn is a National Leader of Education.
-The success of the MAT is built on the strong and experienced team at Great Missenden focused on high expectations, accelerated learning and outward-facing school improvement.
+The success of the MAT is built on a strong and experienced team focused on high expectations, accelerated learning and outward-facing school improvement.

 Kate has been a parent governor of Great Missenden School since 2013 and become Co-Vice Chair in 2016.
 Kate has a special interest in education for children with special needs and is the governor responsible for SEN, Safeguarding, PSHE and the School Council.
 Kate chairs the Pay & Personnel committee and sits on the Extended Schools committee.
 She qualified as a solicitor with Freshfields and then spent a number of years working in the music and film industry before heading up the legal and regulatory teams at O2.
 She subsequently became a board director of Telefonica Europe and more recently as Director of Business Affairs for Telefonica Digital she managed a global team responsible for supporting all aspects of corporate, commercial and HR activities.
 She is currently Chair of the Telefonica UK Pension Trustee Board and sits as an independent trustee on the pension trustee board of Sir Robert McAlpine Limited.
 Kate lives in Little Kingshill with her husband and two boys.